 What is lichen sclerosus?

-Lichen sclerosus is a long-term problem of the skin.
-It mostly affects the genital and anal areas.
-Sometimes, lichen sclerosus appears on the upper body, breasts, and upper arms.
+Lichen sclerosus is a long-term problem that usually affects the skin of the genital and anal areas.
+The disease can also appear on the upper body, breasts, and upper arms.

 What are the symptoms?